 The truth is, I’m mostly a ‘mutt.’
-A mix of German, French and some Irish.
 All my ancestors were here well before Ellis Island too.
 Growing up, I never had a sense of any ethnicity.
 That might have been what partially spurred my interest in genealogy.
 After my first son was born, I realized I wasn’t able to fill in many names in the family tree.
 That started my quest, which eventually led to me tracing family lines back at least five to six generations.

 Kiss me, I really am an Irish lassie — that must make my sons practically leprechauns! (more…)

 Several years ago, I came across an adorable garden stake (Tuesday Morning), perfect for creating this Lucky Leprechaun centerpiece for a St. Patrick’s Day table.

 I had to have him, but at first I wasn’t sure how I was going to use Lucky.
 The weather usually isn’t warm or dry enough here in Pittsburgh to plant anything in my outdoor urns.
 Since I couldn’t really incorporate Lucky into a wreath either, I decided to make a centerpiece.

 At first, I considered inserting him in a small, black cauldron and filling it with gold coins.
 But, that would mean sending hubby into the attic to root through Halloween decorations in freezing temperatures.
 Then I remembered seeing other St. Patrick’s Day floral arrangements using a leprechaun’s hat.
 That’s when I had my eureka moment and headed off to the craft store for supplies.